BrianBozi/gg-network/README.md

-# GG-Network
+# *GG-Network* 👾

-A web application for gamers who want to connect to other gamers.

 Ready up!
 GG is a social networking app where gamers can post epic gaming moments, news, posts, etc..
 This a space just for gaming and gaming related themes.
+Simply put *a web application for gamers who want to connect to other gamers*.

 ## Why?
-Gaming has always been part my life and played (no pun intended)  a hugmoinus role in it aswell.
-While there are other social networks, I realized that many of them have become very crowded with influencers, and ads.
-This gave me the idea of creeating a social network for me and my friends where we wopuldnt get bombarded with a bunch of random distractions.
+Gaming has always been part of my life and played (no pun intended)  a humongous role in it.
+While there are other social networks, I realized that many of them have become very crowded with influencers and ads.
+This gave me the idea of creating a social network for me and my friends where we wouldnt get bombarded with a bunch of random distractions.

 ## Technologies Used
 - React.js